UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 .. _exercise_mailroom_plus:

-Part 2: Adding dicts and Files
+Part 2: Adding dicts and Files (Lesson 4)
 ==============================

-**Wait to do this till after you've learned about dictionaries in a later lesson!**
+**Try this expansion after you've learned about dictionaries in Lesson 5**.

-use dicts where appropriate
+Use dicts where appropriate.
 ---------------------------

-You should have been able to do all of the above with the basic data types:
+Part 1 of this assignment used these basic data types: numbers, strings, lists and tuples.

-numbers, strings, lists and tuples.
+However, using dictionaries, covered in Lesson 4, will let you re-write your program a bit more simply and efficiently.

-But once you've learned about dictionaries, you may be able to re-write it a bit more simply and efficiently.
+Update your mailroom program to:

- * Update your mailroom program to:
+  - Use dicts where appropriate.

-  - Use dicts where appropriate
+  - See if you can use a dict to switch between the user's selections;

-  - See if you can use a dict to switch between the users selections. see :ref:`dict_as_switch` for what this means.
+    see :ref:`dict_as_switch` for what this means.

-  - Try to use a dict and the ``.format()`` method to do the letter as one big template -- rather than building up a big string in parts.
+  - Try to use a dict and the ``.format()`` method to produce the letter as one big template, rather than building up a big string that produces the letter in parts.

 Example: